stclib/STC/README.md

     Floats_drop(&nums);
 }
 ```
-For user-defined struct elements, `i_cmp` compare function should be defined, as the default `<` and `==`
+For user-defined struct elements, `i_cmp` compare function should be defined as the default `<` and `==`
 only works for integral types. *Alternatively, `#define i_opt c_no_cmp` to disable sorting and searching*.
 Similarily, if an element destructor `i_valdrop` is defined, `i_valclone` function is required.
 *Alternatively `#define i_opt c_no_clone` to disable container cloning.*

-Let's make a vector of vectors that can be cloned.
+Let's make a vector of vectors, which can be cloned.
 All of its element vectors will be destroyed when destroying the Vec2D.
 ```c
 #include <stdio.h>